JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │    23     21     26     69
 ```

-To move forward with the tutorial you need to install the CSV.jl package in your environment.
-In order to do so run the following commands:
+You now know how to create a `DataFrame` from data that you already have in your
+Julia session.
+In the next section we show how to load data to a `DataFrame`
+from disk.

+### Reading Data From CSV Files

+Here we focus on one of the most common scenarios, where one has data stored on
+disk in the CSV format.

+First make sure you have CSV.jl installed.
+You can do it using the following
+instructions:

 ```julia
 julia> using Pkg
 julia> Pkg.add("CSV")
 ```

-Make sure you have CSV.jl in a version that is at least 1.0.

-Now, we will explore how to load a CSV file into a `DataFrame`.
-Unlike Python's Pandas `read_csv`
-you need two packages to accomplish this: CSV.jl and DataFrames.jl.
-As the first
-step, you have to load the libraries you will use.
-In our case CSV.jl and DataFrames.jl.
-In order to
-read the file in we will use the `CSV.read` function.
+In order to read the file in we will use the `CSV.read` function.

 ```jldoctest dataframe
 julia> using CSV